chadmcrowell/linux-docker/README.md

-This is intended to be a few hours of workshop where the expectation is to teach linux required for devops - basics commands etc and then moving to VMs' then moving to Docker and then explaing about dokcer , what it is container, installation, main commands, volumes, dockerfile, docker-compose, dockerhub, docker registry,
+This is intended to be a few hours of workshop where the expectation is to teach linux required for devops - basics commands,etc and then moving to VMs' then moving to Docker and then explaining about docker , what is a container, installation, main commands, volumes, dockerfile, docker-compose, dockerhub, docker registry,

-Yeah so basically we need to asume that the attendees have no prior knowledge and you make them understand in detail
+Yeah so basically we need to assume that the attendees have no prior knowledge and need to make them understand in detail

 when you reach the section on how containers work you can refer this video that I made - https://youtu.be/buHPsFgpsgU